top of page

 I work with people facing things like anxiety, stress and low mood, men’s mental healthrelationship difficulties & couples therapy, and therapy for first responders & the emergency services.

-I also help with addiction and substance misuse, including alcohol use and binge drinkingdrug addiction, porn-addictionsex-addiction, & compulsive sexual behaviour.
+I also help with addiction and substance misuse, including alcohol use and binge drinkingdrug addiction, porn-addictionsex-addiction, findom help & compulsive sexual behaviour.
 If you’re affected by someone else’s addiction, you can find support here counselling for relatives.

-I provide a confidential, honest, and non-judgemental space for you to speak freely, feel understood, and start moving forward.
 You can read more about how I work & about me here.

 If you’re ready to take the next step, get in touch to arrange a free initial consultation.